JuliaAI/LearnAPI.jl/docs/src/reference.md

 compared with ground truth labels.
 In clustering, integer labels assigned to observations by the clustering algorithm can can be paired with human labels using, say, the Rand index.
 In survival analysis, predicted survival functions or probability distributions are compared with censored ground truth survival times.
+And so on ...

 #### Definitions